InkyThousand/terraAWS_VPC_setup/README.md

 - VPC CIDR block
 - Subnet CIDR blocks
 - Availability zones
+- RDS instance type and configuration
+- ALB settings and target groups

+## High Availability Features

+This infrastructure is designed for high availability and fault tolerance:

+- **Multi-AZ Deployment**: Resources are distributed across multiple Availability Zones to protect against AZ failures
+- **Application Load Balancer**: Distributes incoming traffic across multiple targets in multiple AZs
+- **Multi-AZ RDS**: Database is replicated synchronously to a standby instance in a different AZ
+- **Redundant NAT Gateways**: Each AZ has its own NAT Gateway to prevent single points of failure

 ## Security Considerations

 This setup implements security best practices by:
-- Isolating resources in a private subnet
+- Isolating resources in private subnets
-- Using a NAT Gateway for secure outbound connectivity
+- Using NAT Gateways for secure outbound connectivity
+- Implementing security groups with least privilege access
-- Limiting public exposure to only necessary resources
+- Limiting public exposure to only necessary resources (ALB)
+- Encrypting data at rest in RDS instances

 ## Use Cases

-This infrastructure is ideal for a variety of applications that require secure, scalable hosting:
+This infrastructure is ideal for a variety of applications that require secure, scalable, and highly available hosting:

 ### Web Applications with Secure Backend
-- **Public Subnet**: Host load balancers, API gateways, and web servers that need direct internet access
+- **Public Subnet**: Host load balancers and web servers that need direct internet access
 - **Private Subnet**: Deploy application servers, databases, and other sensitive components that should not be directly accessible from the internet

 ### Microservices Architecture
 - Securely host different microservices across public and private subnets
 - Enable controlled communication between services while maintaining security boundaries
+- Ensure high availability with multi-AZ deployment and load balancing

+### Enterprise Applications
+- Support mission-critical applications with high availability requirements
+- Implement database redundancy with Multi-AZ RDS
+- Scale horizontally behind the Application Load Balancer

 ### Development and Testing Environments
 - Create isolated environments for development, testing, and production